 Leaves are 3-parted with oblong leaflets with the side leaflets on very short stalks and the middle leaflet on a stalk about 5x longer.
 Leaf edges have teeth-like serrations.
 At the base of the 1/2 inch or longer stalk of the compound leaf is a pair of very small pointed stipules.

 The flowers are 5-parted, small, 1/8 to 1/4 inches long, stalked, and appear in 4 inch tall, long-stalked racemes, springing from the leaf axils of the upper leaves of the many widely branching stems.
 On the flower raceme flowers tend to be loosely arranged.
 As a biennial (usually the case in Minnesota) the flowers appear on 2nd year plants.
 The flower corolla forms a tube in typical pea flower fashion.
 At the outer end the corolla separates into 5 petals with the large banner (or standard) petal curving upward, flanked by two forward projecting laterals that are slightly under and much longer than the two keel petals which form the center of the flower.
-In many pea family flowers the laterals enclose the keel.
+In many pea family flowers the laterals enclose the keel, but not here.
 Inside the keel petals are the reproductive parts, usually 10 stamens and a single slightly curved style.
 The green calyx is about 1/3 to 1/2 as long as the corolla and has 5 pointed teeth of unequal length.
 The entire flower curves upward slightly from its drooping position.

 Seeds are contained in a small flattened seedpod, smooth or slightly patterned, containing 1 to 2 seeds, each 2 to 3 mm long.
 These are viable in the ground for 30 years.